trong-nguyen/stanford-algorithms-specialization/algorithms-coursera/README.md

 - Input size is expressible in polynomial terms.
 - Solutions / certificates can be verified in polynomial time.

-**NP-complete**: Hardest NP problems.
+**NP-complete**: a subset of NP problems that contain the hardest ones within it.
 All NP-complete problems are at least as hard as any NP problem.

 A recipe for solving an NP-complete problem X:
 - Find a known NP-complete problem A
 - Prove that X reduces to A which implies:
 	+ A at least as hard as X
 	+ A is an NP-complete problem

+A more practical recipe:
+1. Try to solve special cases (tractable) of the problem.
+For ex. in the case of vertex cover:
+	+ Solve the problem for trees instead of generic graphs
+	+ Solve for bipartite
+	+ Solve when the solution is small, like logn, (so that we can guess since the pool is small / brute-force is feasible)
+2. Apply heuristic conditions (use approximations): min-cut.
+3. Find a better solution which is `poly < solution < brute-force`

 **NP-hard**: Hardest problems of all, not solvable nor verifiable in polynomial time.